EU steers shipping towards carbon trading market to curb emissions | Headlines

 Ship owners could be forced to pay for pollution from their vessels or face bans from European Union ports under draft plans to add shipping emissions to the bloc's carbon market.

-"However, it must be equitable for all nations, not just developed nations, and it must be decided at an international level, not on a region by region basis," Platten told Reuters.
-"Multiple, overlapping, regional carbon taxes will ultimately be bad for trade, bad for developing economies and bad for decarbonisation," he added.
+"Multiple, overlapping, regional carbon taxes will ultimately be bad for trade, bad for developing economies and bad for decarbonisation," Platten told Reuters.
+Jacob Armstrong, policy officer at non-profit Transport & Environment, said shipping could no longer dodge climate action, and revenue from the EU carbon market could fund green maritime fuels and technologies.

-The IMO's measures aim to halve maritime emissions by 2050, which falls far short of the EU's plan to eliminate its economy-wide net emissions by then, a goal scientists say the world must meet to avoid the worst impact of climate change.
+"Thanks to the IMO's paralysis, shipping has escaped the winds of change," he said.
+The IMO aims to halve maritime emissions by 2050.
+That falls short of the EU's plan to eliminate its economy-wide net emissions by then, a goal scientists say the world must meet to avoid the worst impact of climate change.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)